 Inbound links to your website boost your search rankings because Google and Bing view links as “votes of quality”.
 Bad websites and unpopular businesses don’t frequently get many inbound links from other websites.
 These “votes of quality” hold stronger weight when they are cast by other websites that are also viewed as high quality.
 For example, getting a link from the front page of Insurance Journal is more difficult and says more about the popularity of your business than getting a link from your sister-in-law’s mommy blog.

 When Google and Bing place weight on the value of an inbound link, they look at the relevance of both the website and the specific page where the link exists.
 Google will actually read the words on the page and get vague idea of it’s topic and combine that with the overall topic of the entire website.
-While every link helps, as an insurance agent it will be more beneficial to get links from websites that are about things like personal finance, asset protection, cars, homes, etc.
+While every link helps, as an insurance agent it will be more beneficial to get links from websites that are about things like personal finance, which you can protect using different resources.
+Check out this Jason Bond Picks review before signing up for the service.

 Quite simply, link building is a numbers game and the more links to your site you have the better off you are.
 There is a delicate balance between getting a higher number of inbound links and making sure they qualify for at least some of the other elements of LARVA.
 My general answer is that no link is bad and you need to get as many as possible, but WAY too many from low-quality, irrelevant websites with anchor text unrelated to your website can work against you.